zircote/swagger-php/docs/Getting-started.md

 You shouldn't place all annotations inside one big @SWG\Swagger() annotation block, but scatter them throughout your codebase. swagger-php will scan your project and merge all annotations into one @SWG\Swagger annotation.

-The big benefit swagger-php provides is that the documentation lives close the the code implementing the api.
+The big benefit swagger-php provides is that the documentation lives close to the code implementing the api.

 ### Arrays and Objects

-Placing multiple annotation of the same type will result in an array or object.
+Placing multiple annotations of the same type will result in an array of objects.
-For objects, the convension for properties, is to use the same field name as the annotation: `response` in a `@SWG\Response`, `property` in a `@SWG\Property`, etc.
+For objects, the convention for properties, is to use the same field name as the annotation: `response` in a `@SWG\Response`, `property` in a `@SWG\Property`, etc.

 ```php
 /**